 Then, with preparation, the children will take imaginary trips to different parts of the world to experience them in their mind and mind’s eye as they learn about the different cultures around the world.

-In this video she talks about how TweeedleWink uses Vocabulary exercises to “plant seeds” of concepts, objects and words that forge early neural connections in your child’s brain.
+In this video, Pamela talks about how TweeedleWink uses Vocabulary exercises to “plant seeds” of concepts, objects, and words that forge early neural connections in your child’s brain.
 She then discusses how World Culture lessons help create an awareness of other people and places.

 The video covers the following topics: